Group rings and hyperbolic geometry: Applications

 \subsection{Submodules of free $\mathbb{Z} [G]$-modules}

 Until now we've been studying the group algebra $\mathbb{K} [G]$ with coefficients in a field $\mathbb{K}$.
 Our next goal is to extend freeness results to the integral group ring $\mathbb{Z} [G]$.
 We follow the method Bass used in \cite{bass} to show projective $\mathbb Z[F]$-modules are free, but with two differences.
 First, the article \cite{bass} studies group rings with coefficients in a principal ideal domain.
-As we have no applications in this degree of generality, we restrict ourselves to the ring $\mathbb{Z}$.
+We restrict ourselves to the ring $\mathbb{Z}$.
 Second, the main hypothesis of \cite{bass} is that $M$ is a projective module.
 Instead, we use